atmughrabi/AccelGraph/README.md

 ![End-to-End Acceleration](./02_slides/fig/fig-4.png "Accel-Graph")

-Accel-Graph is an open source graph processing framework, it is designed to be a modular benchmarking suite for graph processing algorithms.
-It provides an end to end evaluation infrastructure that includes the preprocessing stage for forming the graph structure, with the graph algorithm.
+Accel-Graph is an open source graph processing framework.
+It is designed as a modular benchmarking suite for graph processing algorithms.
+It provides an end to end evaluation infrastructure that includes the preprocessing stage of forming the graph structure, with the graph algorithm.
 The OpenMP part of Accel-Graph has been developed on Ubuntu 16.04.6,  with PowerPC/Intel architecture taken into account.
 It is coded using C giving the researcher full flexibility with modifying data structures and other algorithmic optimizations.
-Furthermore this benchmarking suite has been fully integrated with IBM Coherent Accelerator Processor Interface (CAPI), demonstrating the contrast in performance between shared memory FPGAs with parallel processors.
+Furthermore this benchmarking suite has been fully integrated with IBM Coherent Accelerator Processor Interface (CAPI), demonstrating the contrast in performance between Shared Memory Accelerators and Parallel Processors.
-Also we provided support for gem5-Aladdin for more performance exploration options.
-With a simple cache model hard coded into our base code for quick and dirty cache performance evaluation.
+Also we support gem5-Aladdin for pre-RTL performance exploration using accelerators.
+Included also, a simple cache model hard coded into our base code for quick and dirty cache performance evaluation.

 * Presentations that explains end-to-end graph processing
   * Preprocessing two steps (third one is optional) :